RaushanKumar25/javascript-practice/README.md

 The map() method creates a new array by applying a function to every element of the original array.
 It does not change the original array.

+# 2. filter()

+The filter() method creates a new array containing only the elements that pass a given condition.
+It’s used to filter out unwanted values.